Causes for a tender scalp range from those that are minor such as using

 Dr. Lisa Rhodes, A professional dermatologist explains how to treat scalp tenderness, a sore scalp or sensitivity due to dandruff and scalp dermatitis.

 Symptoms of scalp psoriasis include silvery scales on the scalp and other body locations, usually the knees and elbows.
 It occurs when new skin cells are generated faster than old skin cells fall off the body.
 This is a process that normally takes 28 days, but in people with psoriasis, new cells are produced and come to the skin surface in as little as 4 days.
 These new cells bunch at the surface causing scalp itch and scales.

 causes of tender scalp can be seen, others cannot, but that does not

 mean something isn’t wrong.
 They may include:

-A spot near the crown being sore, extremely tender and
+- A spot near the crown being sore, extremely tender and sensitive to touch

 The best rule of thumb when dealing with tender scalp is if it hurts,